Author: WhyGolf WhysGuy

 • How to hit a bunker shot and actionable tips to prevent your wedge from digging into the sand.

 The bunker swing is unlike any other in the game of golf.
 It's not an intuitive motion, which could explain why we see so few amateurs arriving at the optimal technique naturally.
 Without a proper setup, it's exceedingly difficult to become proficient at hitting out of sand traps.
-We're here to help.
+We're here to help you learn how to hit a bunker shot.

 It's now time to take you through the fundamentals of a typical greenside bunker shot.
 In the section that follows, we'll discuss how you can apply these learnings when you practice on your Bunker Mate.